translate/translate/docs/commands/pofilter_tests.rst

 startwhitespace
 ---------------

-checks whether whitespace at the beginning of the strings matches
+Checks whether whitespace at the beginning of the strings matches

 As in endwhitespace but you will see fewer errors.